repotag/cutting_edge/README.md

 ### Deploying on Heroku

 CuttingEdge runs out of the box on Heroku, and is lightweight enough to function on the Heroku free plan.
-We recommend you:
+This repository already contains the `Procfile` needed for deployment.

+**Note: on Heroku, CuttingEdge uses `heroku.config.rb` instead of `config.rb`**.

+Steps:

-1. Clone/fork [this](ADD URL TO HEROKU EXAMPLE) repository, as it already contains some `config.rb` settings relevant to Heroku
+1. Clone/fork this repository, as it already contains some settings (in `heroku.config.rb`) relevant to Heroku
 2. Edit `projects.yml` and commit it to the repo
 3. `heroku create my-cuttingedge`
 4. `git push heroku master`
+5. *Optional, if you want to receive [email notifications](#Email-Notifications)*: `heroku addons:create mailgun:starter`

-You may also want to set some [Heroku config variables](https://devcenter.heroku.com/articles/config-vars), for instance to [use authentication tokens](#Authorization-and-private-repositories) in `config.rb`.
+You may also want to set some [Heroku config variables](https://devcenter.heroku.com/articles/config-vars), for instance to [use authentication tokens](#Authorization-and-private-repositories) in `heroku.config.rb`.

+Note that Heroku switches off apps running on their free plan when they idle, so you may want to look at [this](https://medium.com/better-programming/keeping-my-heroku-app-alive-b19f3a8c3a82).

 ## Usage